Overview

 Next Steps

-- Update the portfolio to adjust its configuration for the new balance
+After withdrawing assets, you may want to:- Update the portfolio to adjust its configuration for the new balance

 - Pause automation if you’ve withdrawn a significant amount